Welcome Aboard Your Traffic-Free Train Ride to Cape Cod From Boston

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

-Our summer days on the Cape are almost here, and the ever-popular, perfect way to avoid that stressful, headache-inducing traffic is by relaxing and letting the CapeFLYER train service get you to your destination.
+Our summer days on the Cape are here, and the ever-popular, perfect way to avoid that stressful, headache-inducing traffic is by relaxing and letting the CapeFLYER train service get you to your Cape vacay.

 And guess what?
-The CapeFLYER has added a Friday night departure this year for those of us that can't cut out of work in the middle of a Friday.
+The CapeFLYER has a Friday night departure for those of us who can't cut out of work in the middle of a Friday.